paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Me again, sorry.

-    I miss the "Mister Wong" Icon.
+    I miss the “Mister Wong” Icon.
 Would be nice, if you include it.
 Thank you very much.

 - author: AndrewNoNumbers
   gravatar: 079bc6e05f1796d56fdc521c3a694adc
   date: 2009-11-16T00:53:39Z
   url: http://ndrw.me
   content: |
-    Wow awesome, probably the most complete set of social media icons I've seen.
+    Wow awesome, probably the most complete set of social media icons I’ve seen.

 - author: Al
   gravatar: 52d9c607bfd5ec5025ff198af8c660ae
   date: 2009-11-18T14:32:44Z
   url: http://www.daretothink.co.uk
   content: |
-    Hi, any chance I could get the PSD file -- there's a few that I'd like to add to the list -- I'll then send those back so you can include on your site as well... great set by the way.
+    Hi, any chance I could get the PSD file – there’s a few that I’d like to add to the list – I’ll then send those back so you can include on your site as well… great set by the way.

 - author: Ryan McKernan
   gravatar: 5c687060b150e5b83b858b659fbf04f8